amezqui3/walnut_tda/dryad/README.md

 ### Overview

-We selected 28 barley accessions with diverse spike morphologies and geographical origins for our analysis ([Harlan and Martini 1929, 1936, 1940](https://doi.org/10.2134/agronj1929.00021962002100040014x)).
-In November of 2016, seeds from each accession were stratified at 4C on wet paper towels for a week, and germinated on the bench at room temperature.
-Four day old seedlings were transferred into pots in triplicate and arranged in a completely randomized design in a greenhouse.
-Day length was extended throughout the experiment using artificial lighting ---minimum 16h light / 8h dark.
-After the plants reached maturity and dried, a single spike was collected from each replicate for scanning at Michigan State University.
+We explore the shape of walnut shells and kernels.
+Here, we study the shape of walnut fruits based on the X-ray CT 3D reconstruction of 1264 different samples comprising 150 accessions maintained by the Walnut Improvement Program at the University of California Davis.
+We exploit the nondestructiveness of X-rays to digitally segment and measure the 4 main tissues of interest for each walnut, namely shell, kernel, packing tissue, and sealed air.
+From these we extract a total of 38 size- and shape-specific descriptors, many of them unexplored in the current literature.
+We focus on several allometric relationships of interest, from which we draw theoretical upper and lower bounds of possible walnut and kernel sizes.
+We then study correlations and variations of these morphological descriptors with qualitative data corresponding to traits of commercial interest like ease of kernel removal and shell strength.

-The scans were produced using the North Star Imaging X3000 system and the included efX software, with 720 projections per scan, with 3 frames averaged per projection.
+All plant materials represent walnut breeding lines, germplasm, and cultivars maintained by the Walnut Improvement Program at the University of California, Davis.
+A total of 150 walnuts accessions were harvested into mesh bags at hull split, oven-dried overnight at 95F, and then air-dried for several weeks before moving into cold storage at 35F.
+5 to 16 individuals were selected for each accession, for a total of 1301 individual walnuts to be scanned at Michigan State University (Table S1).
+The walnuts were scanned in 171 batches.
+The scans were produced using the the North Star X3000 system and the included efX-DR software.
+The X-ray source was set at 75~kV and 100~\micro{A}, with 720 projections per scan, at 3 frames per second and with 3 frames averaged per projection.
 The data was obtained in continuous mode.
-The X‐ray source was set to a voltage of 75 kV, current of 100 &mu;A, and focal spot size of 7.5&mu;m.
-The 3D reconstruction of the spikes was computed with the efX-CT software, obtaining a final voxel size of 127 microns.
-The intensity values for all raw reconstructions was standardized as a first step to guarantee that the air and the barley material had the same density values across all scans.
-Next, the air and debris were thresholded out, and awns digitally.
-Finally, the seed coat of the caryopses was digitally removed, leaving only the embryo and endosperm due to their high water content.
-We did not have enough resolution in the raw scans to distinguish clearly the endosperm from the embryo.
-Hereafter, we will refer to these embryo-endosperm unions simply as seeds.
-Due to the large volume of data, we used an in-house scipy-based python script to automate the image processing pipeline for all panicles and grains.
+The 3D X-ray CT reconstruction was computed with the efX-CT software, obtaining voxel-based images with voxel size of 75.9~{\micro}m.

 ### File description

-The whole dataset is split into four (4) clusters.
-Read the individual README files within each cluster, and see Amézquita et al (2021) for more information.
+The whole dataset is split into three (3) folders, plus additional metadata in CSV format.
+Read the individual README files within each folder for more details, and see Amézquita _et al._ (forthcoming) for more information.

-- `demeter`: collection of in-house python-based and R-based scripts to process the images, and later compute tradtional and topological shape descriptors.
-Tutorials on how to use the different functions are provided as commented jupyter notebooks.
-Created mainly spring

-- `dimension_reduction`: collection of CSV files with the topological shape descriptors for each of the 3121 founder seeds.
-These descriptors have been reduced in dimension using independently [KPCA](http://dx.doi.org/10.1162/089976698300017467) and [UMAP](http://arxiv.org/abs/1802.03426).

-- `shape_descriptors`: collection of CSV files with the tradtional and topological shape descriptors for all the seeds.
-For ease of computation, part of the information is redundant.
-Shape descriptors are provided as CSVs for the 3121 founder seeds and for the 37 881 total seed collection.

-- `xray_ct_scans`: 774 individual barley panicle and their corresponding 37 881 clean, individual seeds.
-All the scans are provided as single 3D 8-bit TIFF files.
-Three raw X-ray CT scans containing 4 barley panicles each are included as well.
+- `merged`: Collection of summaries in CSV format.
+These summaries include the volume of all the main tissues of all citrus fruit, ellipsoid semi-axes lengths that model the overal fruit shape, fruit sphericity for all samples, among other measurments.

+- `oil`: Collection of 8-bit TIFF files containing all the segmented oil glands for each citrus.
+Additional numbers are extracted related to the oil glands.
+Based on the oil gland centers, we compute the ellipsoid surface that approximates the best the overall fruit shape.
+Parameters of this best-fit ellipsoid are provided.
+See the overview section above for more details.

+- `tissue`: Separate 8-bit TIFF files for separate tissues.
+All images have the same shape as the original whole fruit image.
+These are central column, endocarp, rind, and exocarp for each fruit.
+A rotation matrix to align the fruit upright is provided.

-- `corrected_metadata.csv`: CSV with scanning information of the 774 barley panicles as part of 224 raw scans.
+- `CRC_citrus_scan_technique.csv`: CSV with resolution of the scans.

+- `CRC_citrus_scanned.csv`: Metadata provided by the Walnut Improvement Program at the University of California Davis.

-- `LICENSE`: raw text file with Open Data Commons Attribution License (ODC-By) details
+- `LICENSE`: raw text file with CC0 License details

-- `LICENSE_summary`: raw text with ODC-By human-readable summary.
+- `LICENSE_summary`: raw text with CC0 human-readable summary.

 - `README.md`: This file.
 Markdown format.
 Raw text.